 As a collection of photographs I began in October of 2008, The Silk Affair has grown into an amazing account of the diversity, versatility, tradition, history, and cultural significance of the Saree and the District of Columbia.

 What began as a simple idea, blossomed into this book.
 Through the architecture, art, music, and diversity I cling to, this collection shows my love for South Asian culture and the District of Columbia.
 I have layered different time periods and regions, juxtaposing tradition with modern, and history with current.
 Through the models, I aimed to find individuals of South Asian descent that parallel the culture of the District of Columbia.
 The majority of the models are indeed local residents, but many represent the District's transient community and are now living throughout the United States and the world.
 Some represent the many tourists who visit the nation's capital frequently, and have fallen in love with the District, its history, and ever evolving culture.

 Rishi Das is following in the footsteps of his creative family, finding catharsis in the arts.
-Outside of photography, Rishi is an active and accomplished musician; most recently serving as the Music Director of the South Asian Performing Arts Network, a nonprofit performance company based in Washington, D.C.
-His performances, compositions, and music direction have been featured at the Capital Fringe Festival, National Cherry Blossom Festival, and Twins Jazz.
-Rishi is a consultant with a well-known metropolitan D.C. based firm.
+Outside of photography, Rishi is an active and accomplished musician; currently the founder and director of Nootana, an ensemble he started 3 years ago to preserve tradition and foster innovation for Indian classical music and Indian classical dance, performed live, and together.
+Nootana is based in DC and has regular performances.
+More info at www.nootana.org.
+Rishi's performances, compositions, and music direction have been featured at the Capital Fringe Festival, National Cherry Blossom Festival, and Twins Jazz.
+Rishi is an IT and Business Development Consultant in Washington DC.